true or false.

 Effects

-Each rule must define at least one effect that takes place if the condition expression evaluates totrue
+Each rule must define at least one effect that takes place if the condition expression evaluates totrue or false.
+You can include multiple effects in either branch.

 These can be: